valory-xyz/open-autonomy/packages/valory/skills/simple_abci/README.md

-# Simple ABCI skill
+# Simple abci

-## Description
+## Description:

-This skill implements an ABCI application for a simple demonstation.
+This module contains the ABCI 'simple' skill for an AEA.

+## Behaviours

+ - BaseResetBehaviour
+ - RandomnessAtStartupBehaviour
+ - RandomnessBehaviour
+ - RegistrationBehaviour
+ - ResetAndPauseBehaviour
+ - SelectKeeperAAtStartupBehaviour
+ - SelectKeeperBehaviour
+ - SimpleABCIBaseState
+ - SimpleAbciConsensusBehaviour
+ - TendermintHealthcheckBehaviour

+## Handlers

+No Handlers (the skill is purely behavioural).